The Volatile Mix Of A South Korean Church, Politics And The Coronavirus

 Noh, who has recovered from her COVID-19 infection, insists that Sarang Jeil Church members have cooperated with the government's disease control efforts, including by telling members to stay home and get tested.

-She also insists that her patriotism is a natural result of her religious convictions, and by holding street prayer rallies and demonstrations, she and her church are just trying to prevent President Moon, who has worked to improve relations with North Korea, from taking the country down the wrong path.
+She also insists that her patriotism is a natural result of her religious convictions and that by holding street prayer rallies and demonstrations, she and her church are just trying to prevent Moon, who has worked to improve relations with North Korea, from taking the country down the wrong path.

 "The gospel cannot coexist with communism," Noh says.
 "We're still in conflict with North Korea, and there are remnants of North Korean sympathizer, leftist forces in this country."